 Most bunks have three counselors.
 Our oldest campers – the trainees who are more independent – have two.

 Staff come to us from a variety of sources.
 All are at least high-school-graduate age.
 A large number of staff members have participated in our three year leadership training program, aimed at growing leaders as well as teaching practical skills in counselorship.
-Other staff members are referred to us by partners that place international applicants or are recruited from area colleges and school systems.
-Before being hired, all staff are interviewed and background checks are conducted.
+Other staff members are referred to us by partners that place international applicants or are recruited from colleges and school systems in the area.
+Before hiring, all staff are interviewed and background checks are conducted.

 Yes.
-Our founders, Uncle Airy and Aunt Lil, decided that no camper should ever be denied a Jewish camp experience due to financial hardships.
-We are proud to continue that tradition.
-For more information or to apply for a campership, visit our Campership page.
+We are proud to uphold the values of our founders, Uncle Airy and Aunt Lillie, who decided that no camper should ever be denied a Jewish camp experience due to financial hardships.
+For more information or to apply for a campership, visit our Financial Support/Campership page.

 In most Camp Airy bunks, there is a connected bathroom with sinks, stalls and two urinals.
-Our younger campers live in these bunks.
-The showers are in separate buildings; fours bunks share a shower house.
-Older campers reside in bunks that make use of a near-by bathroom/shower house.
+Our younger campers live in these types of bunks.
+The showers at Camp Airy are in separate buildings, with every four bunks sharing a shower house.
+Older campers sleep in bunks that use a nearby bathroom/shower house instead.

-At Camp Louise, every bunk has two showers, two toilets, and two sinks right in the bunk.
+At Camp Louise, every bunk has two showers, two toilets, and two sinks as part of the bunk.
 There are also public bathrooms throughout camp.

 At Camp Airy, each camper gets a bunk bed, a drawer underneath, a cubby and space in a storage closet for larger items.
 In the older bunks, campers get a set of drawers, closet space and room under the bunk beds.

 Our camp gates are guarded 24/7.
-Security and supervisory staff regularly make rounds around camp, including at nighttime.
-All staff members carry Staff ID cards, which are scanned upon entry and exit from camp.
-Visitors will be required to show identification at the gate and verified with the office staff prior to entry.
+Security and supervisory staff regularly make surveillance rounds, including at nighttime.
+All staff members carry Staff ID cards which are scanned upon entry and exit from camp.
+Visitors are required to show identification at the gate and their identity is verified with the office staff prior to entry.

-We are proud to say that both camps feature doctors and nurses on campus 24 hours per day, all summer.
-The number of Medical Staff at Camps Airy and Louise exceeds the guidelines detailed in American Camp Association (ACA) and Maryland Youth Camp Safety Act (MYCSA) statutes.
+We are proud to say that doctors and nurses are present on the grounds of both Camps Airy & Louise 24 hours per day, all summer.
+The number of medical staff at Camps Airy & Louise exceeds the guidelines detailed in American Camp Association (ACA) and Maryland Youth Camp Safety Act (MYCSA) statutes.

-Campers may not have cell phones or devices that allow connection to the internet.
-One of the best things about camp is having an experience that is “unplugged”.
-In addition, we don’t want to see expensive, personal items to wind up broken.
-The only exception – we encourage campers who enjoy listening to their music, especially to help them fall asleep, to bring an inexpensive MP3 player.
-These campers should also bring inexpensive headphones.
+Campers may not have cell phones or any other devices that allow connection to the internet.
+One of the best things about camp is having an experience that is “unplugged”, and we also don’t want to see expensive personal items get broken.
+The only exception is that campers who enjoy listening to their music, especially to help them fall asleep, should bring an inexpensive and screenless MP3 player and headphones.

 Camp communication with your child is best managed by writing letters.
 There’s nothing like receiving a good, old-fashioned real handwritten letter in an envelope at camp.
-You can also use the Camp-In-Touch website to email your camper – the email will be printed and delivered with the day’s mail.
+You can also use the Camp InTouch section on our website to email your camper – the email will be printed and delivered with the day’s mail.
 Campers do not have access to make or receive phone calls.
 If something comes up or you receive a letter that causes concern, call us at the office.
-You’ll be put in touch with your camper’s Unit Leader who will call you back directly and assist.
+You’ll be put in touch with your camper’s Unit Leader who will call you back quickly and assist.